deepak-delta/LogForge/README.md

 ## How to use

-- Install validator using npm: `npm i @brocode/simple-react-form-validation-helper`
+- Install loggerr using npm: `@deepak-delta/logforge`
-- Import validator in your component.
-- Use the validation functions in your component on `onChange` and `onBlur` events of your input fields.

 **---- Found a bug? ----**